 90 credits in political science or corresponding knowledge; and

-a Bachelor's thesis or similar independent academic work with at least 8000 words within political science or a corresponding area. ("Corresponding" includes studies in social sciences with extensive and distinct elements of political science.
+a Bachelor's thesis or similar independent academic work with at least 8,000 words within political science or a corresponding area. ("Corresponding" includes studies in social sciences with extensive and distinct elements of political science.
 One or more essays can be included in the concept "independent academic work".
 The essays should be written in either English, Swedish, Norwegian or Danish or translated to one of these languages.)

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
+Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.